 Seychelles’ legal system stems from English common law with noteworthy inspirations from French civil law.
 This hybrid Seychelles legal structure makes available a versatile foundation for corporate governance and dispute resolution.

-The IBC act serves as the cornerstone of Seychelles’ offshore business legislation.
+The IBC act serves as the cornerstone of Seychelles’ offshore company legislation.
 It offers flexibility and confidentiality to entities engaging in international trade.

 Recent reforms have further aligned Seychelles with global compliance standards.
 Notable among these are updates to the Companies Act and the Beneficial Ownership Act 2020.
 These changes command superior transparency while upholding the jurisdiction’s traditional emphasis on privacy.
 For instance, IBCs are now required to register their beneficial owners with appointed agents.
 Thus, they ensure authorities can access accurate data when legally warranted.